 Sound Walls Vs. Word Walls

-Word walls are still common in many classrooms, but current research does not support word walls.
+Word walls are still common in many classrooms, but current research does not support word walls at the elementary level.
 Many teachers trained in the Science of Reading are now transitioning from word walls to sound walls.
 And here’s why:

 A word wall is a tool that displays all 26 letters of the alphabet.
 Word walls include words that begin with letters, but it doesn’t take into consideration the sounds.
 This can be pretty confusing!